-From the Roma Termini train station, take a train FL5 and get off at Maccarese/Fregene. then, take the bus 11 to Fregene Beach (Viale Viareggio).
+From the Roma Termini train station, take a train of the line FL5 and get off at Maccarese/Fregene. then, take the bus 11 to Fregene Beach (Viale Viareggio).

 BEST WAY TO GET AROUND IN FREGENE

-The most pleasant way to explore Fregene and discover this lovely little town near Rome and close to the sea is by bike.
+The most pleasant way to explore Fregene and discover this lovely small town near Rome and close to the sea is by bike.